 Wear tights when: it’s the dead of winter and you need/want the warmth, or it’s a more casual day at the office.
 Yes, you can wear them with suits — however, know your office; note this is usually more of an “everyday” look, not an “I’m going to court today” look.
 (The most formal look is always going to be nude-for-you pantyhose plus a skirt suit.)
 Fleece-lined tights do exist.
 Do not wear dark tights when it is hot outside.

 Wear sheer tights or pantyhose: when you want to, but particularly during spring/fall where opaque tights are too dark.
 Back when I started this blog, I always wore off-black hose when interviewing — and I did just fine in terms of callbacks and offers.
-Still, a lot of people equate this either as a more casual look (see the sheer tights pictured here, for example), or a nighttime, almost sexy look — so know your office.
+Still, a lot of people equate this either as a more casual look, or a nighttime, almost sexy look — so know your office.

-Color rules: I was going to say “there aren’t any!” and then I realized I meant “wear black, gray, or nude-for-you.”
+Color rules for pantyhose for work: I was going to say “there aren’t any!” and then I realized I meant “wear black, gray, or nude-for-you.”
 Some general rules of thumb beyond that:

 - skip white stockings unless you are under 12